Darin Ruf: San Francisco Giants (2020–2022)

-New York Mets
+New York Mets (2022)

 On August 2, 2022, Ruf was traded to the New York Mets in exchange for J. D. Davis, Carson Seymour, Nick Zwack and Thomas Szapucki.
-Ruf made his Mets debut on August 5, 2022, entering as a pinch hitter for Tyler Naquin and remaining in left field.
+He made his Mets debut on August 5, entering as a pinch hitter for Tyler Naquin and remaining in left field.
 On August 15, Ruf made his first pitching appearance for the Mets, throwing two scoreless innings in a loss against the Atlanta Braves, in the process becoming the first regular position player to pitch multiple innings in one game for the Mets.
+Ruf appeared in 28 games for the Mets down the stretch, limping to a .152/.216/.197 slash with no home runs and 7 RBI.